TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 [WIP] Service containers provide two methods to obtain objects, first via :php:`$container->get()`, and via DI.
 This is only available for services itself: Classes that are registered as a service via configuration can use injection or :php:`$container->get()`.
-DI is supported in two ways: As constructor injection, and as inject*() method injection.
+DI is supported in two ways: As constructor injection, and as :php:`inject*()` method injection.
 They lead to the same result, but have subtle differences.
 More on that later.

 In general, services should use DI (constructor or method injection) to obtain dependencies.
 This is what you'll most often find when looking at core implementations.
 However, it is also possible to *get the container injected* and then use :php:`$container->get()` to instantiate services.
-This is useful for factory-like services.
+This is useful for factory-like services where the exact name of classes is determined at runtime.

 .. _configure-dependency-injection-in-extensions: